U.S. History Lesson Plans and Resources

 Exploring Native Americans Across the Curriculum

 Lesson ideas in a variety of subject areas from Education World.
-See also Activities to Celebrate Native American Heritage.

 Three Native American Groups

 A thematic unit for kindergarten.
-See also Native Americans.

 A middle-grade lesson plan examining theories about the origins of the first inhabitants of North America.